 Morgan Dollar vs. Peace Dollar: Which Silver Dollar Is the Better Investment?

 The world of coin collecting is vast and intriguing, with many collectors drawn to the allure of historic silver dollars.
 Among the most popular are the Morgan Dollar and the Peace Dollar.
-These iconic coins hold historical significance and offer potential investment opportunities.
-This article aims to explore the similarities and differences between these two silver dollars and help you determine the better investment for your collection.

 Introduction to Morgan and Peace Dollars

 The Morgan Dollar, named after its designer George T. Morgan, was minted from 1878 to 1904 and again in 1921.
 It represents a period of American history marked by westward expansion and the rise of the United States as a global power.
-On the other hand, the Peace Dollar was minted from 1921 to 1935 and commemorates the peace following World War I. Designed by Anthony de Francisci, it symbolizes the nation’s desire for international harmony.
+On the other hand, the Peace Dollar, designed by Anthony de Francisci, was minted from 1921 to 1935 and commemorates the peace following World War I. It symbolizes the nation’s desire for international harmony.

-Design and Historical Significance
+Design and Significance

 Both the Morgan and Peace Dollars are rich in design and historical significance.
 The Morgan Dollar features Lady Liberty on the obverse, with an eagle and a wreath on the reverse.
 Its design reflects the classical beauty and strength of the United States during the late 19th century.